ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 Figure 5.2 Age variable before and after recoding

 Instead of creating intervals of equal width, we can also create intervals of unequal width.
-This is illustrated in Example 5.3, where we use the age groups 1-5, 6-11, 12-17, 18-21, 22-25, 26-49, 50-64 and 65+.
+This is illustrated in :numref:`code53`, where we use the age groups 1-5, 6-11, 12-17, 18-21, 22-25, 26-49, 50-64 and 65+.
 In this example, this is a useful step, since even after recoding in 10-year intervals, the categories with high age values have low